remla25-team4/operation/README.md

 3. **Logging into Grafana:**
     To log into Grafana, use `admin` for the username and `admin` for the password.

+4. **Restaurant-sentiment-dashboard**: Our dashboard from dashboards/restaurant-sentiment-dashboard.json is automatically loaded through a config file.

-4. **Import Grafana dashboard:** You may import our Grafana dashboard.
-To do so, import the `Restaurant sentiment dashboard.json` that may be found under the `monitoring/dashboards/`.
+5. **Import Grafana dashboard:** You may import a Grafana dashboard.
+To do so, go to Dashboards -> New -> Import and paste in a json format dashboard.

     Open your web browser and navigate to the configured host (e.g., `http://prometheus.local`).